jbcoe/value_types/DRAFT.md

 We support comparisons and hashing for `indirect` but not `polymorphic`.
-This is because comparing and hashing polymorphic types is not a uniquely solved problem, though it could well be implemented by adding suitable member functions to the base class.
-Rather than impose the signatures of these member functions upon users of `polymorphic`, we decided to leave hashing and comparison unsupported but implementable by users.
+This is because comparing and hashing polymorphic types is not a uniquely solved problem, though it could be implemented by adding suitable member functions to the base class.
+Rather than impose the signatures of these member functions on users of `polymorphic`, we decided to leave hashing and comparison unsupported but implementable by users.

 For `indirect`, in the case where the owned object `T` is hashable or